Medical Biochemical Genetics Fellowship

 Our team consists of seven clinical geneticists (three biochemical geneticists), 14 pediatric genetic counselors, two dieticians, three nurse practitioners, a metabolic nurse and full genetics laboratory services (cytogenetics, molecular and biochemical genetics).

-The Division supports a Clinical Genetics residency program and fellowships in Molecular Genetics/Cytogenetics.
+The Division supports a Medical Genetics Residency and fellowships in Molecular Genetics/Cytogenetics.

 Nationwide Children’s Hospital is one of eight Regional Genetics Centers funded by the Ohio Department of Health.